p2k3m/InfiniteRails/docs/portals-of-dimension-spec-audit-2026-03.md

 ## Entities, Combat, and Survival Loop
-- Zombie and iron golem spawners (`spawnZombie`, `spawnIronGolem`) leverage `createZombie`/`createGolem` helpers and the combat utilities to deduct hearts, trigger respawns after five hits, and log `Zombie spawned, chasing` to satisfy the survival requirements.
+- Zombie and iron golem spawners (`spawnZombie`, `spawnIronGolem`) leverage `createZombie`/`createGolem` helpers and the combat utilities to deduct hearts, trigger respawns after five hits, and log `Zombie spawn and chase triggered.
+If AI stalls or pathfinding breaks, validate the navmesh and spawn configuration.` to satisfy the survival requirements.
 - Hearts, bubbles, and status HUD elements update inside `updateHud()` so survival cues always reflect the current run.